MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 HPACK combines header table modification and message header emission in a single sequence of coded bytes.
 QPACK bifurcates these into two channels:

-  - A connection-wide series of table update instructions sent on a dedicated headers stream
+  - Connection-wide sets of table update instructions sent on non-request streams
-  - Non-modifying instructions which use the current header table state to encode message headers
+  - Non-modifying instructions which use the current header table state to encode message headers on request streams

 Because the per-message instructions introduce no changes to the header table state, no state is lost if these instructions are discarded due to a stream reset.
+Because the updates to the header table supply their own order controls (the delete logic), they can be processed in any order and therefore delivered as messages using unidirectional QUIC streams.

 ## Changes to Static and Dynamic Tables